A Myth World Novel

 “By Toroc, you’re so considerate!”

-The steed gave a braying laugh.
+The steed gave a bray of laughter.
 “I know.
-And, I’ve heard the people in the livery talking about the tavern across the street.
+If it helps, I heard the people in the livery talking about the tavern across the street.
 You should be able to pick up a contract over there.
 Use the rest of your coppers to get a good meal.
 You’ve certainly earned it.”